A Localization Method of High Energy Transients for All-Sky Gamma-Ray Monitor: Location-Spectrum Iteration Localization

 Since the fixed template localization has advantages in the calculation, to alleviate the above issues of fixed templates localization, we propose a location-spectrum iteration approach for $\mathcal B_{\rm POIS}$ localization method, as described below:

 \begin{itemize}

-\item[\textbf{Step A:}] First, derive the initial localization result with preset localization templates, which is similar to previous studies \citep{Loc_GBM_Briggs2009, Loc_GBM_Connaughton2015, Loc_GBM_Goldstein2020}, but implemented by $\mathcal B_{\rm POIS}$ (i.e. the Bayesian localization method with fixed spectral template).
+\item[\textbf{Step A:}] First, derive the initial localization result with preset localization templates, which is similar to previous studies \citep{Loc_GBM_Connaughton2015, Loc_GBM_Goldstein2020}, but implemented by $\mathcal B_{\rm POIS}$ (i.e. the Bayesian localization method with fixed spectral template).

 \item[\textbf{Step B:}] With the initial location from Step A, spectral analysis of the burst is implemented with all detectors.
 Then redo the localization with the updated location template which is calculated based on the burst spectrum.
 Subsequently, iterate the spectral fitting and localization.
 The purpose of selecting all detectors for the spectral fitting here is to account for a large deviation of the location.
-To achieve an appropriate spectrum, 4 spectral models are employed to fit independently: the Band function, the Comptonized, power law, and power law + black body model.
-The best model is selected by the Bayesian information criterion (BIC) \citep{common_STAT_BIC9}.\footnote{Due to Gaussian priors and a Gaussian posterior are required, BIC is not a perfect model selection tool, however, we note the similar process could also be seen in \citet{common_STAT_BIC6, common_STAT_BIC8, common_STAT_BIC7, common_STAT_BIC5}.} This iteration will terminate if the observed counts are consistent with the expected counts in $90\%$ of the C-statistics confidence level \citep{common_STAT_Kaastra2017} or if iterating more than several times.
-Here 4 times are selected for simulated tests.
+To achieve an appropriate spectrum, four spectral models are employed to fit independently: the Band function, the Comptonized, power law, and power law + black body model.
+The best model is selected by the Bayesian information criterion (BIC) \citep{common_STAT_BIC9}.
+This iteration will terminate if the observed counts are consistent with the expected counts in 90\% of the C-statistics confidence level or if iterating more than several times.
+Here four times are selected for simulated tests.

 \item[\textbf{Step C:}] Based on the location obtained from Step B, a refined spectral analysis is executed with a sample of good detectors which are selected based on preset criteria, including incident angle \textless $60^{\circ}$ and significance \textgreater $5~\sigma$.
 With the refined spectrum, the template spectrum will be updated and the final localization result is obtained.
-The terminated condition is the same as Step B.
+The terminated condition is the same as in Step B.

 \end{itemize}